Below are some of the projects that I am working on currently.

 Optimal Subsidies for Residential Solar with Mark Colas

 We study the optimal design of spatially differentiated subsidies for residential solar panels.
 We build a structural model of solar panel demand and electricity production across the US and estimate the model by combining 1) remotely sensed data on residential solar panels, 2) power-plant-level data on hourly production and emissions, and 3) a state-of-the-art air pollution model.
 The current subsidies lead to severe spatial misallocation.
-The optimal cost-neutral reform generates a 6-11% increase in the environmental benefits of residential solar panels.
-National funding for subsidies under the current system exceeds the unconstrained optimum by over ten-fold.
+National funding for subsidies under the current system exceeds the unconstrained optimum by seven-fold.

 CESifo Working Paper 10446.
 This paper was previously titled, “Optimal Solar Subsidies”